Mobile Broadband Deals

 Is it possible to get 5G MiFi plans?

-The “MiFi” name is a trademark of Three in the UK, but they don’t have copyright on the technology itself.
+The MiFi name is a trademark of Three in the UK, but the company doesn’t have copyright on the technology itself.
 It’s just another name for the technology powering portable broadband hotspots.
-All the “big four” providers in the UK offer portable broadband plans on the 5G network:

 Our friends at Tech Radar have compared the best mobile hotspots and explained which providers offer them.